MANSI28SINGH/mansi28singh/README.md

 # Hi there, I'm Mansi Singh 👋

+ Welcome to my GitHub portfolio!
 I am a multi-disciplinary creator working at the intersection of **Software Development**, **Mechanical/Hardware Design (CAD)**, and **Engineering Simulations**.
-I love bringing ideas from lines of code into 3D space and testing them in virtual environments.
+I showcase my mechanical CAD projects, Simulation projects, Matlab Scripts and other creative work here.

 ---